NWChemEx/PluginPlay/docs/source/developer/design/cache.rst

 - All objects must be hashable.
 Places additional burden on object developers.
 - Hashes can be very fragile

-  - In practice it's very difficult to guarantee that the exact same input will produce the exact same hash in all situations.
+  - For a deterministic hash algorithm, one needs to prepare the input in the exact same state in order to guarantee the same hash.
+This can be difficult for a variety of reasons:

+    - Operations which are equivalent in infinite precision arithmetic are in general not equivalent with finite precision arithmetic
+    - Objects may have slightly different representations depending on the compiler, compiler settings, computing platform, etc.
+    - Precision may be lost as a result of checkpointing (e.g. lossy compression, string to float conversions)

 - Hash collisions are possible, albeit extremely unlikely with modern algorithms